Ravens Honor Rows presented by M&T Bank

 - An award certificate signed by Ravens head coach John Harbaugh

-On Dec.
-16, Reggie White, head coach of the Milford Mill (Baltimore, Md.) varsity football team, was named Ravens High School Coach of the Year for the 2012 NFL season.
+Elwood Townsend, varsity head coach of the Douglass (Baltimore, Md.)
+Ducks football team, was named the 2013 Ravens High School Coach of the Year.
+Townsend is the 17th

 Ravens Champions Athlete of the Week presented by Toyota